 Is building your email list the main goal for your blog or business?
 It is for me too.
 In fact, it is always one of my main focuses.

 In 2020, my highest converting opt-ins were two challenges I ran live:

-The only other opt-in that outperforms these challenges is joining the H&G Secret Vault.
+The only other opt-in that outperforms these challenges is joining the Income Projection Calculator.
 People love free goodies 🙂

 But this blog post is all about building your email list through setting up challenges.

 Here’s what you’re going to learn in this post: